Dive into the comprehensive examination of plant protein vs animal protein as we dissect the nutritional profiles of each.

 - Not only will you tend to eat more calories from these foods, but they will also deplete our limited planetary resources at a faster rate as we end up consuming a LOT more food.

-- The bioavailability of plant-based sources of protein typically less than animal-based sources, so you will need to eat a lot more plant-based proteins to absorb an equivalent amount for use by your body.
+- The bioavailability of plant-based sources of protein is typically less than animal-based sources, so you will need to eat a lot more plant-based proteins to absorb an equivalent amount for use by your body.

 How Can I Calculate My Nutrient Intake?